thecoder75/liveme-pro-tools/README.md

 ## What Is LiveMe Pro Tools?
 Its an [Electron](https://electronjs.org) based application for Live.me Social Video network for:
 - Search and browse user accounts
-- View public replays for user accounts
+- View list of public replays for user accounts
+- Watch public replays with option to download using the built-in chunk downloader
 - See and navigate user's followers and followings
-- Watch and download replays
-- Allows downloading of replays using internal downloader or FFMPEG
-- FFMPEG Hardware-Accelerated video transcoding supported on Linux only!
-  - Fully supports VAAPI on AMD and Intel cards for now.

 * * *